nolauren/teaching/yale_introdhgradcourse.md

 -   Practicum: Text Analysis Part 2

-Before class, please visit [Data For Research](http://dfr.jstor.org/) from JStor.Â Set up an account and selectÂ your data of choice.
+Before class, please visit [Data For Research](http://dfr.jstor.org/) from JStor.
+Set up an account and select  your data of choice.
-SelectÂ Data Type:Â Citations Online and Word CountsÂ and Output Format:Â CSV. Â If the data has more than 1000 records, there are two options.
+Select  Data Type:  Citations Online and Word Counts  and Output
+Format: CSV.
+If the data has more than 1000 records, there are two options.
 You can make several requests for data to capture all the data or you need to select a subset.
 If you do not, you will get a random generated subset from JStor.

-Once you haveÂ the data, please email me and Peter Leonard (Peter.Leonard
-@ yale.edu).
-The data will need to be processed and we are using Andrew Goldstoneâs [Count2Text](https://github.com/agoldst/dfr-analysis/blob/master/count2txt)technique on [GitHub](https://github.com/agoldst/dfr-analysis). Â If you are comfortable, feel free to do it yourself!
+Once you have the data, please email me.
+The data will need to be processed and we are using Andrew Goldstone's [Count2Text](https://github.com/agoldst/dfr-analysis/blob/master/count2txt)technique on [GitHub](https://github.com/agoldst/dfr-analysis).
+If you are comfortable, feel free to do it yourself!

-Â

-### Week 6: October 13:Â Spatializing the Problem Part 1
+### Week 6: October 13: Spatializing the Problem Part 1

 Reading and Discussion: